ThatFOSSyguy/ThatFOSSyguy/README.md

 href="https://www.youtube.com/channel/UCs6KfncB4OV6Vug4o_bzijg">Techlore</a> to take the E P I C turn to the open-source world.

 ## 🤔Why I got inspired to choose the Open-Source?
 As I've mentioned earlier, I got inspired by the YouTubers TheHatedOne, Mental Outlaw and Techlore to switch to the open-source software.
-But why?
+But why🤔?
 In my opinion, Open-sorce is better then Proprietary as it respects the user's freedom and privacy.
 The main reason the software is developed is to provide the user tools, help them in their daily work workflow while not collect the user's Telementary data which most of the Proprietary software providers do.
 There are several examples of companies like Apple, Facebook, etc. which do this kind of things I think that this practise is immoral and unethical.
 Plus you need to trust the developer(or developers) of the software that he/them don't collect you telementary data and sell it to 3rd parties; and this is the complete oposite when you make an open-source software as it(the software) is trustless.
 You can come to the repo of the software, check that there aren't any telementary data collection, and boom!
 That's it.
 And this is also the reason that you have as well(probably) swiched to the epic and great, open-source.

-## 💙Languages and tools I love to use
+## 💖Languages and tools I love to use
 + Python
 + Jupyter NoteBooks
 + TensorFlow 2.0